Next Generation Social Sciences in Africa: Doctoral Dissertation Completion Fellowship

 Not currently accepting applications.

-The Social Science Research Council offers fellowships to support the advancement of social science faculty toward completion of doctoral degrees and to promote next generation social science research in Ghana, Nigeria, South Africa, Tanzania, and Uganda.
-The fellowships support dissertations and research on peace, security, and development topics.
+The Social Science Research Council offers fellowships to support the completion of doctoral degrees and to promote next generation social science research in Ghana, Kenya, Nigeria, South Africa, Tanzania, and Uganda.
+The fellowships support dissertation research on peace, security, and development topics.

 The doctoral dissertation completion fellowship supports a one-year leave from teaching responsibilities and a stipend up to US$15,000 to permit the completion of a dissertation that advances research on peace, security, and development topics.Eligibility: